doncardozo/vhm_nginx/readme.md

 Introduction
 ------------
-This is a PHP CLI system to manage virtual hosts with Apache 2 (>= 2.4) for Linux.
+This is a PHP CLI system to manage virtual hosts with Nginx (>= 1.10.0) for Linux.
-The system can help us to create virtual host file into Apache 2 directory and create register into hosts file.
+The system can help us to create virtual host file into Nginx directory and create register into hosts file.

 Use mode